Inca Trail Trek - Machu Picchu Picture

 There are two types of Inca Trail permits:

-Classic Inca Trail Permit: This permit allows you to hike the entire 4-day Inca Trail Trek to Machu Picchu, experiencing the full beauty of the Inca Trail and its remarkable archaeological sites.
+Classic Inca Trail Permit: This permit allows you to hike the entire 4-day Inca Trail to Machu Picchu, experiencing the full beauty of the Inca Trail and its remarkable archaeological sites.

 Short Inca Trail Permit: This permit is for those who want to complete the shorter 2-day Inca Trail Express trek, starting from KM 104 and concluding at Machu Picchu.